 The design team found that there is no immediate need to purchase additional properties to solve campus deficiencies.
-The closure of Shorewood Golf Course in 2020 allocates further space for university-focused activities.
+The conversion of the former golf course into Shorewood Park allocates further space for university-focused activities.
 The Brown County STEM Innovation Building was built in cooperation with Brown County on a parcel leased from the University; this project is envisioned as the first parcel within the Phoenix Innovation Park.